gogaille/storybook-addon-next-router/README.md

 ];
 ```

-if you set up `withNextRouter` in preview, it will not need to be added to the `decorators` key in each story, consider doing this if you have a lot of stories that depend on Apollo.
+If you set up `withNextRouter` in preview, it will not need to be added to the `decorators` key in each story, consider doing this if you have a lot of stories that depend on Apollo.

 Read more about the options available for next/router at https://nextjs.org/docs/api-reference/next/router